Mikhail Zygar: Future History

 In 2016, Zygar founded the creative studio Future History specialising in educational digital ventures.
 In November 2016, the studio launched its first digital project "1917.
 Free history" that used diary entries, memoirs, letters, pictures etc. of the contemporaries of the Russian Revolution to let Internet users follow their daily events live.
 The project was supported by Yandex, Sberbank and the Russian social network VKontakte.
 The project ran until 18 January 2018, the day of the dissolution of the Russian Constituent Assembly.

 An English-language version of the website was launched in February 2017.

 In 2018, Zygar's Future History studio launched its next digital venture: 1968.digital, a web documentary series with vertical episodes that "show the life of real historical personalities through the screens of their would-be smartphones".
 The series covers the events of 1968 all over the world and is distributed in English on BuzzFeed News, in Russian and in French on the website of the Libération newspaper.
 It became a finalist for the 3rd annual Shorty Awards for Social Good in 2018.

 Zygar participated in the 2018 TED conference in Vancouver talking about his historical digital ventures and the storytelling techniques he uses in his work.

-In November 2018, Future History pre-launched a series of an app of Moscow walking tours – the Mobile Art Theatre.
+In November 2018, Future History pre-launched an app of a series of Moscow walking tours – the Mobile Art Theatre.
 The tours resemble a play taking place in the imagination of the audience, telling the stories of historical figures who lived and worked in these city streets.
 The first tour is narrated by Kirill Serebrennikov who "tells the history of his neighbourhood in Moscow, which was home to cultural icons such as Mikhail Bulgakov, Boris Pasternak, poet Sergei Yesenin, or philosopher and writer Alexander Herzen".